Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-02-27-an-explanation-for-that-dress-that-broke-the-internet.md

 ---
 layout: post
-title: 'An Explanation For That Dress That Broke The Internet'
+title: "An Explanation For That Dress That Broke The Internet"
 date: 27-Feb-2015
 categories: tbd
 ---